Hierarchical Graph-Convolutional Variational AutoEncoding for Generative Modelling of Human Motion: Experiments

 \subsection{Baselines}

-\paragraph{VAE:} A conventional, fully-connected, VAE is trained with $n_z = 50$ dimensional latent variable and a symmetrical encoder-decoder of architecture $2000, 1000, 500, 100, 50$, with batch normalisation applied to each layer and trained for $200$ epochs with a learning rate of $0.001$ using Adam optimisation.
+\paragraph{VAE:} A conventional, fully-connected, VAE is trained with $n_z = 50$ dimensional latent variable and a symmetric encoder-decoder of architecture $2000, 1000, 500, 100, 50$, with batch normalization applied to each layer and trained for $200$ epochs with a learning rate of $0.001$ using the ADAM optimizer.
 The model has 20.81M parameters.

-\paragraph{HM-VAE:} We implement and train the motion prior model proposed by Li \etal \cite{li2021task}.
+\paragraph{HM-VAE:} We implement and train the motion prior model proposed by \cite{li2021task}.
 We pool the joints in the upper latent variable to 6 joints, which results in a graph size of 18 at the top latent variable, and 54 on the bottom.
 In our model, we directly model the scale of the uncertainty in the reconstruction, $\sigma(z)$, which implicitly learns an appropriate scaling between the two terms in the ELBO (equation \ref{eq:elbo}).
-However, for HM-VAE we downweight the $D_{\text{KL}}$ divergence by a factor of $0.003$, as in Li \etal.
+However, for HM-VAE we downweight the $D_{\text{KL}}$ divergence by a factor of $0.003$, as in \cite{li2018convolutional}.
 We otherwise use the same hyperparameters as for our model.